dananjayavr/stm32_cmake_minimal_template/README.md

 - Generate a project using CubeMX.
 Use a development board and initialize all peripherals to their default mode (to generate all HAL files)

-- Outisde the generated directory (ex.
+- Outside the generated directory (ex.
 BSP), create a CMakeLists.txt and arm-none-eabi-gcc.cmake files.

 - If cloning this project, adapt the above two files accordingly to your MCU.
 Pay attention to :
     - Project name